If you are using Weiser locks for your home or office, I am sure you have faced some Weiser lock problems.

-- Your device won’t connect properly to your Wi-Fi network, or you have trouble connecting.
+- Your device won’t connect properly to your Wi-Fi network, or you will have trouble connecting.
 You may need to contact your internet service provider for help finding out why the connection isn’t working correctly.

 - The Weiser Aura doesn’t respond after being pressed several times.
 This can happen because too many requests come from different devices at once.
 Try rebooting both devices first, then try again.
-If still having issues, then contact technical support if needed!
+If you are still having issues, then contact technical support if needed!